zawzaww/zawzaww.github.io/_posts/2022-02-14-write-k8s-helm-chart.md

   description: Helm Official Logo by Helm Community
 ---

-In this blog post, I will share about writing Kubernetes Helm chart, YAML-based Helm template language, Helm chart development tips and focus on how to write a simple Helm Chart for an application to deploy on Kubernetes and how to debug Helm templates locally.
+In this blog post, I will share about writing Kubernetes Helm chart, YAML-based Helm template language, Helm chart development tips and focus on how to write a simple Helm Chart step by step for an application to deploy on Kubernetes and how to debug Helm templates locally.
 I will also demostrate with simple containerized Python Flask application to write Helm Chart and deploy it on Kubernetes cluster.

 ## Prerequisites
  - [Kubernetes](https://kubernetes.io) cluster